 A. Andres stated that he just thought of a couple of questions.
 He stated that the first is why the applicant did not want to amend the fence to meet the code in the first place.
 He stated that he would like to ask that question.
 He stated that the second statement that he has is he is not really in favor of amending a PUD for one individual.
 He stated that if the Association wants to make it allowable for everybody, then okay, but that is on the Association, and he does not think they should get into any more politics than they have to.
-J. Cardillo asked A. Andres if he can just restate his question for the applicant, and we'll let her answer that question.
+J. Cardillo asked A. Andres if he can just restate his question for the applicant.
 A. Andres asked why she did not just amend the fence to meet the existing fence regulations.

 Ms. Bowerman stated that the reason that she did not want a 4-foot fence is that her dog can get over it, and she knows that, which is why before she bought the property, she asked if she could have a 6-foot high fence and if they would be able to give her a variance for that.
 She stated that the other question that he had was why isn't it for the whole neighborhood, and they consulted with a lawyer who wrote the PUD and said that it probably would not get approved by the City if they did it for everyone, but if they could ask for just this one, that they might approve it.
 She stated that the other question if they do not mind her talking about this too, is that when she originally had her plans with the fence on it, it was approved by every board member.
 She stated that there were only four at the time.
 J. Cardillo asked if she is talking about the HOA specifically.
 Ms. Bowerman stated yes, the HOA.
 She stated that they approved it, they approved the variance, and it said 6-foot vinyl fence right on it.
 She stated that when she wrote that, everybody approved it.
 She also stated that when it came back through from the City that it was against the rules, that is when they had to regroup again and talk about it, so they had another meeting.
 She stated that now there are five people on the board at this time.
 She stated that there are two people in this neighborhood who are against it.
-She also stated that everybody else in her neighborhood that owns a house has written a letter for support, and it was an e-mail chain, if they would allow me to go for this amendment for her fence because it had already been approved by them.
+She also stated that everybody else in her neighborhood that owns a house has written a letter for support, and it was an email chain to if they would allow me to go for this amendment for her fence because it had already been approved by them.
 She stated that everybody in the neighborhood supported her going ahead with this except for the two neighbors.
 She asked if can just say one more thing about it.
-J. Cardillo stated briefly please.
-Ms. Bowerman stated that they did have a meeting about it, and the Board met, and they approved it.
+She stated that they did have a meeting about it, and the Board met, and they approved it.
 She stated that she knows that they are saying that Dan Keller was against it by proxy, but he wrote a letter of support.
+J. Cardillo stated that they do not want to get too deep in the politics of it.
+She stated that they want to keep this at sort of a higher level of sort of what is their obligation as a Planning Commission, so she will just briefly state that.